Chestermeedi/Lets-Make-a-Game-Tutorial/README.md

 A tutorial by RealTutsGML
 After doing this tutorial and following the directions with a few very minor changes i was able to duplicate the game WAVE a game made by RealTutsGML

+Download the .res folder
-Download the .jar and .exe files
+then the .jar and .exe files
-put them in a folder
+put them all in the same folder
 then run the application